 Carina has been committed to improving the status of women and girls for over 10 years within UN agencies, international NGOs and with us since joining in 2015.
 She has field experience implementing projects to improve the lives of rural women in Niger, Sierra Leone, Burkina Faso and India.
 She advocates on the importance of sexual and reproductive health and rights, and family planning in particular, not only to improve the health, well-being and lives of women and girls, but also to further environmental objectives.
 Carina is a Steering Committee Member of the UK SRHR Network and a member of the IUCN’s Commission on Environmental, Economic & Social Policy.

-Kathryn has worked for over 10 years in the charity sector in the UK, Ethiopia and Uganda.
-She has particular experience in sexual and reproductive health, women’s empowerment, and developing cross-sectoral projects.
-She leads our work in Uganda, expanding the reach and impact of our USHAPE programme.
+Kathryn has worked for over 15 years in the charity sector in the UK, Ethiopia and Uganda.
+She has particular experience in sexual and reproductive health, women’s empowerment, and developing cross-sectoral human healthcare and environmental conservation projects.
+She leads our work in Uganda, expanding the reach and impact of our USHAPE family planning training programme.
 Kathryn is passionate about human and ecosystem health, and the interconnections between the two.
 She has expertise in building diverse partnerships to work at this critical development intersection and is a member of the IUCN Species Survival Commission.

 Financial and Office Manager